-The exception rate hinges on the Care Level Score (CLS), XSOLIS’ analysis of medical necessity.
+The exception rate hinges on the Care Level Score (CLS), Xsolis’ analysis of medical necessity.
 The CLS, grounded in evidence-based medicine and supported by artificial intelligence, analyzes clinical and financial data from the electronic medical record in real time to assess a patient’s likelihood of inpatient status.
 The score ranges from 0-157 with scores greater than 75 indicating a higher likelihood of inpatient and scores lower than 75 indicating a lower likelihood.
-A key component of what Cortex offers hospitals, the CLS removes a large amount of data gathering for nurses and allows them to focus on the clinical picture of the patient.
+A key component of what CORTEX, now known as Dragonfly, offers hospitals, the CLS removes a large amount of data gathering for nurses and allows them to focus on the clinical picture of the patient.

 What does the exception rate mean for leaders?
 It’s an invaluable metric for tracking potential missed conversion opportunities – ultimately, appropriate revenue that may have been lost.
 Since an exception case is reported when the CLS is above 75 with a greater than two day stay, if the exception rate trends up, this indicates possible revenue leakage, alerting hospital leaders to staff education opportunities, engagement lapses or potential payer dynamics that may be happening behind the scenes.